 - Tasmanian Eco Film Festival - 17 Nov 2016.

-Watch this site for updates about Paul's next big adventure, an unprecedented 2100km pedal powered expedition from the lowest to highest point in Australia.
+Watch this site for updates about Paul's next big adventure, an unprecedented 2100km pedal powered expedition from the lowest to highest point in Australia in September 2017.